JoeIMIsu/codingpedia.github.io/_posts/2017-02-21-How-to-use-showdown-in-angular-and-nodejs.md

 const converter = new showdown.Converter();
 ```

-and finally call the `makeHthml` method of the `converter`, before the bookmark is created and persisted:
+and finally call the `makeHthml` method on the `converter`, before the bookmark is created and persisted:

 ```typescript
   saveBookmark(model: Bookmark) {